xerris/xerris-orchestrator-app/README.md

 this project uses firebase hosting for deployment, to change deployment environments use this command:

-- firebase use [environment]
+dev:

-replace [environment] with one of these:
+- firebase use default

-- orchestrator-dev
+prod:

-- production
+- firebase use production

 once you are in the desired environment deploy the project using this command: